• Skip to primary navigation

 How to serve Chicken Chasseur

-This classic French chicken pairs really well with:
+This classic French chicken pairs really well with the following:

 Overhead shot of French chicken chasseur in black skillet with water behind